 - Now it’s time for the plants!
 You may wish to position your plants inside your terrarium first, so you can find an arrangement you’re happy with before you begin planting.

-- Place your planted terrarium in a bright to semi shaded position, away from harsh, direct sunlight and cold drafts.
-The middle of the room is often a good location, or the corners of a bright room.
+- Place your planted terrarium in a bright to semi shaded position, away from harsh, direct sunlight and cold draughts.
+The middle of the room is often a good location.
+Alternatively, place your terrarium nearer the corner of a bright room.
+Or closer to a window, in a shaded room.

 This article was first published in the October 2018 edition of Vantage Point Magazine.